juba/rainette/README.md

 docvars(corpus)$cluster <- cutree(res, k = 5)
 ```

 In addition to this, we can also perform a double clustering, *ie* two simple clusterings produced with different `min_segment_size` which are then "crossed" to generate more robust clusters.
-To do this, use `rainette2` on two `rainette` results :
+To do this, we use `rainette2` on two `rainette` results :

 ```r
 res1 <- rainette(dtm, k = 5, min_segment_size = 10, min_split_members = 10)